Light sterile neutrinos effects in processes with electron and muon neutrinos: Determination of the mixing among active and sterile neutrinos with the experiment BEST results and neutrino characteristics for some processes with LSN contributions

 After determining the value of $\epsilon$, using the values of the other parameters given above, one can calculate and plot graphs for the survival probability of electron neutrinos and the probability of transition of muon neutrinos to electron neutrinos depending on the ratio $L/E$ in m/MeV, that is, on the ratio of the distance $L$ from the source to the neutrino energy $E$.
+These dependencies are important for interpreting the results of the experiments BEST, DANSS, NEUTRINO-4, MiniBooNE and MacroBooNE (see Fig.~\ref{fig1}, Fig.~\ref{fig2} and Fig.~\ref{fig3}).
+The advantage of the considered model (the A variant) is the capacity to describe processes of survival and transition for different neutrinos types in the single model.
+Really in the $(3+3)$-model in the general case three additional neutrino masses are available instead of only one mass in the $(3+1)$-model.

-These dependencies are important for interpreting the results of the experiments BEST, NEUTRINO-4, MiniBooNE and MacroBooNE (see Fig.~\ref{fig2} and Fig.~\ref{fig3}).
-One can also estimate the effective masses of the electron neutrino $m_{\beta}$ and $m_{\beta\beta}$, which are used in calculating the probabilities of beta decay and neutrinoless double-beta decay (the corresponding set of Majorana phases should be used for the minimal value of $m_{\beta\beta}$):
+One can also estimate the effective masses of the electron neutrino $m_{\beta}$ and $m_{\beta\beta}$, which are used in calculating the probabilities of beta decay and neutrinoless double-beta decay (the corresponding set of Majorana phases should be used for the minimal value of $m_{\beta\beta}$), that are for the A and B variants: